 Let’s look at some examples to help make this clear.

-Often, human edited or even “raw” MT is a good fit for content that wouldn’t otherwise be translated because of budget and time constraints.
-We typically recommend including an MT approach when clients need to translate well-structured, informational content (often consisting of millions of words).
+Often, human-edited or even “raw” MT is a good fit for content that wouldn’t otherwise be translated because of budget and time constraints.
+We typically recommend using an MT approach when clients need to translate well-structured, informational content (often consisting of millions of words).

 MT for legal and similar content where accuracy is key